AyranGabriel/ayrangabriel/README.md

 		<tr>
 			<td align="left" width="50%">
 		<p align="left">
-			<font style="font-family:'Courier New'" align="left" face="sans-serif" size="7" color="#f00">As a mobile developer, I offer custom solutions for building applications for mobile devices.
-Using the latest technologies, such as C++ and C#, I guarantee the creation of apps with high performance and stability.
-In addition, my expertise in dashboard development allows complete integration between the app and the company's internal systems, providing a better user experience and real-time data analysis.
-I can help your company stand out in the mobile market.</font>
+			<font style="font-family:'Courier New'" align="left" face="sans-serif" size="7" color="#f00">As an application developer, I offer my services to companies and individuals who want to bring technology into their daily operations.
+Especially in dashboards, I can create custom, intuitive interfaces to track important metrics and make informed decisions.
+With the ever-growing use of smartphones and tablets, having access to this information anywhere and at any time becomes increasingly crucial.
+What's more, with increasing integration between computer applications and software, it is possible to automate processes and maximize efficiency.
+If you are looking for an application developer that specializes in dashboards, please do not hesitate to get in touch to discuss how I can help you achieve your business goals.</font>
 		</p>
 			</td>
 			<td align="right">